Updated November 2020

 Storing your caravan out of season

-With the value of an average touring caravan sitting at over £10,000, as a tourer owner you may understandably be very concerned about the safety of your caravan when you are not using it over the winter months.
+As a tourer owner you may understandably be very concerned about the safety of your caravan when you are not using it over the winter months.

 One option is to keep your caravan on your drive or in your garage, if you have one that is big enough, and that is what many caravanners do.